-Elementary/primary education is often described as free as the government fund most elementary costs.
+Elementary/primary education is often described as free as the government funds elementary schools.
 Sponsorship helps to cover any costs relating to school, but also helps children access school (transport), study at home (materials), nutrition (money for lunch) and any other specific needs.

 High School/secondary school is not free.
-Fees often vary and is dependant on the school and the area.
+Fees often vary and are dependant on the school and the area.
 Some schools are private, some public, some are vocational, some are standard.
 Costs for all of these vary.
 Senior High (the last three years of school) is the time most children drop out of school.

 Our team is set up to support children with all their school needs.
 Our Sponsorship Manager oversees the program, along with the Executive Director.
 Area Co-ordinators in each area are responsible for monitoring and reporting progress.
 Our Sponsorship Administrator manages each child’s funds.